2020 Iditarod Conference for Educators: Anchorage, Alaska

 Location: Lakefront Anchorage, a Millennium Hotel

-- This day is designed to deliver information on the race, Alaska, and the icons that have played an important role in 46 years of Iditarod.
+- This day is designed to deliver information on the race, Alaska, and the icons that have played an important role in 47 years of Iditarod.
 Location: Lakefront Hotel.
-There will be 4 speaker sessions scheduled this day for attendees.
+There will be at least 4 speaker sessions scheduled this day for attendees.
 The sessions will be open to the public for a cost of $20 per speaker.
-In addition, there will be 2 sessions for the conference attendees which will be small group break out sessions for collaboration, goal setting, and accountability of instruction.
+In addition, there will be sessions for the conference attendees which will be small group break out sessions for collaboration, goal setting, and accountability of instruction.

 Information about Meals: